-Most of our OK Music School lessons are currently online though some 1-1 lessons continue with strict hygiene controls.
 OK Music School provides focused teaching for children and young people aged 5-25 with additional needs, to enable them to discover their innate abilities and develop their musical talent.
 At weekly classes, our qualified music therapists use specialised methods to enable pupils to gradually learn to play an instrument or sing, and perform in public, with some studying for music exams.
 OK Music School takes place at the Twickenham United Reformed Church and Hanworth Methodist Church.
+Many thanks also to Newland House School who provide music rooms free of charge on Saturdays.

 - Preparatory Stage